UniMath/agda-unimath/src/structured-types/morphisms-pointed-arrows.lagda.md

   r₁ := refl-pointed-htpy : α₁ ~∗ α₁
 ```

-and a pointed 2-homotopy `r₂` witnessing that the square of homotopies
+and a pointed `2`-homotopy `r₂` witnessing that the square of pointed homotopies

 ```text
             r₁ ·r f